 Anatara Peace Haven: Tangalle Resort

-If the idea of stopping in a luxury resort that is secreted in a coconut plantation appeals, then the Antara Peace Haven is the place to consider.
-Overlooking the Indian Ocean and perched on a cliff on Sri Lanka’s southern shores, the resort has 152 luxury rooms and villas to choose from.
+If the idea of staying in a luxury resort that is concealed in a coconut plantation appeals, then the Antara Peace Haven is the place to consider.
+Overlooking the Indian Ocean and perched on a cliff on Sri Lanka’s southern shores, the resort has 152 luxury rooms and villas for guests to choose from.
 As well as Ayurvedic rituals and treatments in the spa, you can also enjoy dining with stunning views from the cliff tops.

 The resort offers a haven of tranquillity with a chance to practise yoga on the pristine sands, explore villages by tuk-tuk and most importantly, savour the spices and flavours of traditional Sri Lankan dishes and delicious wines from the exclusive wine cellar.